jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/createfor.md

     _Internal references:_

     * [`_safeMint`](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#ERC721-\_safeMint-address-uint256-bytes-)
-3. If metadata was provided (meaning it's content is not an empty string), store it as the `content` for newly created project under the provided `domain`.
+3. If metadata was provided (meaning it's content is not an empty string), store it for newly created project under the provided domain.

     ```solidity
     // Set the metadata if one was provided.